emilianvrd/Maneuvers/Science maneuvers/Flourishes/Brawling Flourishes.md

 **Failure**: The creature is stunned 2.\
 **Critical Failure**: The creature is stunned 3.

-You can use this Flourish three times per day.
+You can use this Flourish once per day.

 ## Sweeping Charge
 Movement\
 1 action\
 You charge forward, hitting every foe.
 Move up to twice your speed, making a Brawling attack against every creature of your choice that is or was within your reach at any point during your move.
-This move doesn't provoke oppotunity attacks, You can use this Flourish three times per day.
+This move doesn't provoke oppotunity attacks, You can use this Flourish once per day.